cooperwalbrun/terraform-manager/CONTRIBUTING.md

 afterwards (this project will not tolerate disabling YAPF for large code blocks and/or entire files).
 Disabling YAPF should be done sparingly.

+### Type Annotations

 In addition to YAPF formatting, code should be appropriately accompanied by type annotations.
 This
 includes:
 * Variables and constants in global scope (regardless of whether the variable name is prefixed with an underscore)
 * All method parameters and method return values
 * Any declaration that may have a non-obvious, ambiguous, or otherwise complex type signature

+### Imports

+Imports should be sorted.
+Most IDEs support this functionality via keybindings or even on-save functionality.

 ## Changelog